makeshyft-tom-g/lc-single-domain-asynchronous-http/README.md

 # lc-single-domain-asynchronous-http
+UPDATE: Turns out this is only a hack to let your interface unblock while doing a lot of requests, but it does not actually do the (same domain) calls in an asynced way.
+The calls still happen in sequence.

-Send multiple asynchronous HTTP Requests to the same domain in Livecode Community
+Send multiple (psuedo-asynchronous) HTTP Requests to the same domain in Livecode Community.

-Just click either one of the 2 buttons, look at global variable array HTTPDownload
+Just click either one of the 2 buttons, look at global variable array

 Trigger Sequential or Asynchronous downloads.